 How to Make a Roth Conversion

-The IRS offers three possible ways for an individual to convert funds from a traditional IRA into a Roth IRA account.
+The IRS offers three possible ways for an individual to convert funds from a traditional account into a Roth account.
 These methods include:

-- Trustee-to-trustee transfer: The institution currently housing your traditional IRA transfers the distribution to a different institution where it'll be held in a Roth IRA.
+- Trustee-to-trustee transfer: The institution currently housing your traditional account transfers the distribution to a different institution where it'll be held in a Roth account..

-- Same trustee transfer: The institution currently housing your traditional IRA is able to also house your Roth IRA, and they roll the account over for you.1
+- Same trustee transfer: The institution currently housing your traditional account is able to also house your Roth account, and they roll the account over for you.1

 Being able to withdraw income tax-free in retirement is an appealing option for many.
-And it’s good to know that while you may have chosen to open a traditional IRA years ago that you have the option to convert it at any time.
-Before making any moves to your retirement savings account, make sure to speak with your financial advisor first.
-Together, you can go over these important considerations in regards to your unique financial situation.
+And it’s good to know that while you may have chosen to open a traditional account years ago that you have the option to convert it at any time.
+Before making any moves, make sure to speak with a trusted financial professional.
+Together, you can go over these important considerations and how they interact with your unique financial situation.